neomutt/flatcap-brain-dump/work-files/menu/spager/pfile.md

 PLayer owns cache
     passes all chunks to PFile
-    or keep layers simple, put cache in file
+    or keep Layers simple, put cache in file
         NO doesn't work
-    **which** layer is magic and knows to ask for the cache? same for backing file
+    **which** Layer is magic and knows to ask for the cache? same for backing file

 PFile   pf_get_row(n) -> search L3 -> L1